 -

-Click + to open a new launcher and click Text file.
+Click + to open a new launcher and then click Text file.

 -